 10. Board Evaluation

-Pursuant to the provisions of the Companies Act, 2013 and Clause 49 of the Listing Agreement, the Board has carried out an annual performance evaluation of its own performance, the directors individually as well as the evaluation of the working of its Audit, Nomination & Remuneration and Compliance Committees.
+Pursuant to the provisions of the Companies Act, 2013 and Regulation 4(2) of the LODR, 2015, the Board has carried out an annual performance evaluation of its own performance, the directors individually as well as the evaluation of the working of its Audit, Nomination & Remuneration and Compliance Committees.

-11. Statement on Declaration by an Independent Director(s) and re- appointment, if any_
+11. Statement of Declaration by an Independent Director(s) and re- appointment, if any

 All the Independent directors have given their Independency declaration as provided in sub-section (6) of Section 149 of the Companies Act, 2013.

 During the year, Mrs. Renu Challu has resigned from the post of Independent Director w.e.f 01st October, 2015 due to her other pre-occupations.
 Further Mr. Adesh Kumar Gupta and Mr. Suparas Bhandari joined the LT Foods Board on 12th February, 2016 as Additional Director and Mr. Gokul Patnaik has also joined the Company as additional Director with effect from 29th March 2016.

 The Company has framed Remuneration Policy in compliance with Section 178 of the Companies Act, 2013 read along with the applicable rules thereto and SEBI(LODR) Regulations, 2015

 The Key highlights of the Policy are as follows:

 a) To guide the Board in relation to the appointment and removal of Directors, Key Managerial Personnel and Senior Management. b) To evaluate the performance of the members of the Board and provide necessary report to the Board for further evaluation of the Board. c) To recommend to the Board on Remuneration payable to the Directors, Key Managerial Personnel and Senior Management.